-College admission and counseling professionals help students make thoughtful choices about their futures.
-Our work is guided by principles of honesty, integrity, transparency, equity, fairness, and respect for students and fellow professionals.
+College counseling and admission professionals help students make thoughtful choices about their futures.
+Our work is guided by principles of honesty, integrity, transparency, equity, and respect for students and fellow professionals.
 These values guide us in our service to students and families, our institutions, society, and each other.